What is Blockchain? For beginners

 - Anyone can publicly read the blockchain information to validate a transaction.

-- In some blockchains, extra information can be stored such as a list of conditions of transaction.
+- In some blockchains, extra information can be stored such as a list of conditions of transactions.

 Why do we need to use Blockchain?

-- Decentralization - a decentralised blockchain is truly independent and not owned by anybody.
-This helps prevent Bitcoin being shut down by government.
+- Decentralisation – a decentralised blockchain is truly independent and not owned by anybody.
+This helps prevent the Bitcoin blockchain from being shut down by the government.

-- Transparency - a public blockchain can show information about transactions which are publicly available to everyone.
+- Transparency – a public blockchain database can show information about transactions that are publicly available to everyone.
 This prevents fraud because everything is transparent.